Annapoorani3/SingTel-Codetest/README.md

 3).
 Rooster is a male chicken.
 We can add string gender and also appropriate constructors, getter and setter method.
 And depending on the gender, the sing() method will return cluck,cluck if it is female or cock-a-doodle-doo if it is male.

 4).
 Create three subclass: Dog, Cat, Parrot and also telephone class.
 We can use instance of keyword to determine which animal does the parrot live with.
 Further to keep the parrot maintainable, we can use Object and directly pass any objects like duck or telephone.

+Section B:

+1).
+First we can create Land Animal and Aquatic Animal which extends Animal class.
+Then we can create fish and dolphin which extends Aquatic animal.
+And then shark and clownfish which extends fish.
+Clown fish have size and color properties.
+Shark has size, color and Fish object.
+So that now clownfish can make jokes and sharks can eat other fishes.
+Yes, We can model a dolphin without inheriting from Fish class.
+As we have Aquatic animal class, We can directly inherit dolphin from that class.
+As we have the swim method in aquatic animal class, the dolphin can also swim without getting inherited from fish class.